vuejs/v2.vuejs.org/src/api/index.md

 - **Usage:**

   Register or retrieve a global component.
+Registration also automatically sets the component's `name` with the given `id`.

   ``` js
   // register an extended constructor